-- 1.1a drought, improper grazing management - 1.2a normal or above-normal spring moisture, proper grazing management - T1A prolonged drought, improper grazing, or a combination of these factors - T1B introduction of non-native invasive species - T2A introduction of weedy species; combined with drought and/or improper grazing management - R2A range seeding, normal or above-normal moisture, proper grazing management (management intensive and costly) - T1C, T2B, T3A, T5A conversion to cropland - T4A cessation of annual cropping
+- 1.1a drought, improper grazing management - 1.2a normal or above-normal spring moisture, proper grazing management - T1A improper grazing, hydrologic alteration, or a combination of these factors - T1B, T2A introduction of non-native invasive species (introduced forbs and/or noxious weeds) - R2A range seeding, normal or above-normal moisture, proper grazing management (management intensive and costly) - T1C, T2B, T3A, T5A tillage or herbicide application and seeding of non-native hayland or annual crops (frequently combined with irrigation practices) - T4A cessation of annual cropping and having

 Figure 2 (continued).
+State-and-transition model legend.